 1 ½ tablespoons chili powder

 1 teaspoon dried oregano

 1 teaspoon minced garlic, or 2 minced cloves of garlic

 Optional: one chicken breast, fully cooked and shredded or sliced thinly

 Grease a rectangular baking dish, 9" x 12" or 10" x 14" or so.
 Preheat oven to 350 degrees.

 Regarding the half-used can of tomato sauce: you will most definitely use this later, either for your next batch of delicious enchiladas, or for some other recipe.
-Scoop any remaining tomato sauce into a small tupperware-like container and freeze for later use.
+Scoop any remaining tomato sauce into a small tupperware-like container and refrigerate or freeze for later use.